 I find podcasts are a great tool for learning while also being easier to find time for over videos and books.
 I can listen to them in the car or while I’m at the gym.
 Multi-tasking put to good use!

-Learn all about adventurers
+Learn all about your competitors

 You can find loads of adventure bloggers to follow on this list of 100+ adventure idea.